 Such co-operation is threatened when teacher or student forsakes respect for the other--and for others involved in learning--in favour of self-interest, when the truth becomes a hostage of expediency.
 On behalf of teacher and student and in fulfillment of its own principles and ideals, the University has a responsibility to ensure that academic achievement is not obscured or undermined by cheating or misrepresentation, that the evaluative process meets the highest standards of fairness and honesty, and that malevolent or even mischievous disruption is not allowed to threaten the educational process.

 These are areas in which teacher and student necessarily share a common interest as well as common responsibilities.

 Academic offences are defined in Section B.i.1 of the Code, and include:

 - Plagiarism – using the words or ideas of another person without citing the sources;

-- Unauthorized aids – using unauthorized aids such as notes or calculators, which could be considered cheating, on tests and exams;
+- Unauthorized aids – using unauthorized aids such as notes, books, calculators, a cell phone or electronic device to contact another person or access electronic sources, which could be considered cheating, on tests and exams;

 - Unauthorized assistance – having someone else do the work for you;

 - Forgery or falsification – making a false statement, presenting a false document or signing someone else’s name on a document required by the University;